20. 7. 2025 – 13.00

 Lagos has its struggles:

-Lagos is building Africa’s largest refinery, a major deep-sea port, and tech hubs that rival Silicon Valley in ambition.
-It’s a place where a shoemaker can become a millionaire, and a university dropout can build a global music empire.
+Lagos is building Africa's largest refinery, a major deep-sea port, and tech hubs rivaling Silicon Valley in ambition.
+It's where a shoemaker can become a millionaire and a university dropout can build a global music empire.

-It’s not perfect.
-It’s not easy.
-But Lagos is proof that raw potential can power a people.
+It's not perfect.
+It's not easy.
+But Lagos proves that raw potential can power a people.

 Conclusion – Lagos Will Test You, Then Teach You

-If you ever lived in Lagos, you never really leave.
+If you've ever lived in Lagos, you never really leave.

 She stays in your heart.
 Loud, unfiltered, untamed.